Skip to content

 • Will the chair be delivered, or will your parents have to collect it?

 • What happens if something needs fixing under warranty?
 Will engineers come to your home or will you have to travel to them?
-Where?
+Where to?

-• If it needs major repairs, would a temporary replacement be provided?
+• If it needs major repairs, would they provide a temporary replacement?

 • What is included – tyres, battery, electrics, controls etc.?
 The tyres and motor might need replacing at some point, and the batteries last approximately 3 years.
 What would these cost to replace?

-• When servicing / maintenance is due, what happens, where?
+• When servicing or maintenance is due, what happens?
+Where is it done?

 • Are there any call-out charges?